 Founder & CEO of UXStudio and UXfol.io

 According to David Pasztor, the founder of a UX portfolio platform, the most useful research methods for designers are customer interviews and usability tests.
 There are more complex research methods out there, but all of them build on these basic skills.
 Interviewing and testing can help designers gain more customer insights and do significantly better design work.

 Getting started doing user research is simple, but doing it well can require a lot of skill.
 Learn how to make sure your users feel comfortable enough to fully open up and share their true experiences with you.

 Our team works in the health space, which makes this even more important because a lot of our users have very challenging personal circumstances (like managing a chronic illness) that can be difficult for them to talk about.

 As a practical tip, remote user interviews can be a great way to help people feel more relaxed.
 Rather than having to travel to an uncomfortable location and sit in a testing lab, that can have a conversation with you while they’re relaxed and in their own home.

 Openness and curiosity are the two most mentioned qualities that you'll need to successfully bring research into your design project.
-I hope these tips will help you push your design research skills a bit further and will be ultimately useful to for you to became a better designer.
+I hope these tips will help you push your design research skills a bit further, and ultimately be useful in becoming a better designer.